Google Cache Search

 2. Cache Removal Requests: Copyright owners can request the removal of cached pages containing their content from Google if they believe their copyright is being infringed upon.

-Navigating Legalities in Cache Usage
+Navigating Legalities in Usage

 1. Understand Fair Use: Be aware of the principles of fair use, which allow some limited benefits of other people’s copyrighted materials without permission for purposes like criticism, news reporting, education, and research.